github/docs/contributing/images-and-versioning.md

 ## Versioning images in Markdown content

-Some images apply to all GitHub plans (Free, Pro and Team; GitHub Enterprise Server, GitHub AE, and GitHub Enterprise Cloud).
+Some images apply to all GitHub plans (Free, Pro and Team; GitHub Enterprise Server; GitHub AE; and GitHub Enterprise Cloud).
 In this case, there is no versioning required.
 When an image does differ from plan to plan or changes in a newer release of Github Enterprise server or GitHub AE, the images need to be versioned with [Liquid](liquid-helpers.md) conditional statements.
 The Liquid conditional versioning may need to be added when the content is initially created, or may need to be added when the content is updated for a feature update or Enterprise release.
+### Image locations
 Images are located in the `/assets/images` directory.
 This directory has some folders that can be used to organize content by plan and release number.

 - `/assets/images/enterprise/github-ae`: Images that are _only_ applicable to GitHub AE (and not applicable to any other plan).